-What is so distinct about this coffee cake is the Wonderful Cheesecake-like texture, moist and crumbly!
-This is going to be your favorite coffee cake recipe ever!
+What is so distinct about this Peaches and Cream Cheese Coffee Cake is the wonderful cheesecake-like texture!
+It’s moist and crumbly!
+This is going to be your favorite coffee cake recipe EVER!

 WHY DO THEY CALL IT COFFEE CAKE?

 Coffee cake is a term given to foods that are intended to be eaten with coffee, or other brunch type foods.